Ads keep this website free for you.

 Allowance for the Survivor (ALWS)

-The Allowance for the Survivor may be available if your spouse or common-law partner has died, you are 60 to 64 years old, and your 2021 annual income (again, excluding OAS and GIS, etc.) was less than $27,984.
+The Allowance for the Survivor may be available if your spouse or common-law partner has died and you are 60 to 64 years old.
+This allowance is available for July to September 2023, when annual income (again, excluding OAS and GIS, etc.) is less than $28,512.
 See the Service Canada web page on The Allowance for the Survivor.

 Income from the Allowance is tax-free.